GoogleCloudPlatform/anthos-samples/anthos-multicloud-fluentbit/README.md

 This repository contains files that can be used to deploy a Fluent Bit DaemonSet on an Anthos Multi-Cloud cluster.
-The Fluent Bit DaemonSet customizes Cloud Logging logs for Anthos clusters on AWS and Anthos Clusters on Azure.
+The Fluent Bit DaemonSet customizes Cloud Logging logs for Anthos clusters on AWS and Anthos clusters on Azure.
 The repository also contains files used to build a `test-logger` sample application.